triblondon/trib.tv/src/pages/posts/2025/wedding-photo-sharing-emilybot.md

 });
 ```

 The [`Gallery` class](https://github.com/triblondon/emilybot/blob/main/src/gallery.ts) is designed to collect all the images that have been uploaded and judged, and then provide a way to select one of those images for display.
 How should I do that?
-Obvious way is to select the least recently displayed, which would then simply cycle continuously through all the uploaded photos, but since we have scores for them, wouldn't it make sense to display the higher scoring ones more often?
+The obvious way is to select the least recently displayed, which would then simply cycle continuously through all the uploaded photos, but since we have scores for them, wouldn't it make sense to display the higher scoring ones more often?

 I ended up factoring in a bunch of things:

 * Freshness: how long ago was the image uploaded?
-Boost up to 2x for just-posted, decay over 30 mins to 0.5x
-* Score: weight a score of 10 as 1x, 5 and lower as 0.5x
+* Score: what was the final score we assigned to the image?
 * Rarity: boost images that have been shown fewer times
 * Recency: boost images that have not bee shown recently

+I scaled each of these metrics onto a range between 0.5 and 3.
 This results in a weight calculation such as:

 ```
 weight = freshnessWeight * scoreWeight * rarityWeight * recencyWeight;